 AvgSentWalkers The average number of walkers sent.
-During a DMC simulation walkers may be created or destroyed.
+During a DMC simulation, walkers might be created or destroyed.
 At every step, QMCPACK will do some load balancing to ensure that the walkers are evenly distributed across nodes.

 TrialEnergy The trial energy.
-See 10.3 for an explanation of the trial energy.
+See Section 10.3 for an explanation of trial energy.